 When comparing the cases (c) of \cref{thm:optional_stopping} and \cref{thm:optional_stopping_probabilistic_programs}, we notice that \cref{thm:optional_stopping} (c) has no restrictions on the stopping time, whereas \cref{thm:optional_stopping_probabilistic_programs}~(c) requires almost--sure termination.
 This might spark some hope that AST is not needed in \cref{thm:optional_stopping_probabilistic_programs} (c), but the following counterexample shows that this is not the case: \begin{counterexample} Consider the program

 together with the bounded postexpectation $f = 1$, i.e., we are interested in the termination probability which is obviously~$0$.
 The corresponding characteristic function is given by

 i.e., $\Phi_1$ is the identity map.
 Trivially, the bounded expectation $I = 1$ is a fixed point of $\Phi_1$, thus in particular $I$ is a subinvariant.
 Clearly, $I$ is not a lower bound on the actual termination probability, i.e., on $\lfp \Phi_1$.
 If the condition of almost--sure termination in \textnormal{\cref{thm:optional_stopping_probabilistic_programs} (c)} could be weakened, it has to be ensured that for any program $\WHILEDO{\guard}{C}$ with universally almost--surely terminating body $C$\footnote{Note that in this case $1$ is always a subinvariant.} and postexpectation $f = 1$, $1$ is a lower bound only if the program terminates universally almost--surely.
-But this means that this property has to be at least as strong as almost--sure termination. \end{counterexample} {}We reconsider \cref{ex:simple-induction} illustrating unsoundness of simple lower induction and do \emph{sound} lower induction instead. \begin{example} Let us continue \textnormal{\cref{ex:running_example_cdb}}, where we have checked that for the program $C_{\mathit{cex}}$ the expectation $I = b + \iverson{a \neq 0}$ is conditionally difference bounded by $1$.
+But this means that this property has to be at least as strong as almost--sure termination. \end{counterexample}

+We reconsider \cref{ex:simple-induction} illustrating unsoundness of simple lower induction and do \emph{sound} lower induction instead. \begin{example} Let us continue \textnormal{\cref{ex:running_example_cdb}}, where we have checked that for the program $C_{\mathit{cex}}$ the expectation $I = b + \iverson{a \neq 0}$ is conditionally difference bounded by $1$.
 It is easy to check that $I$ is a fixed point of the characteristic function $\Phi_b$ with respect to the postexpectation $b$, which by Park induction gives us a finite upper bound on the least fixed point of $\Phi_b$.
 But up to now we could not prove that $I$ is indeed equal to the least fixed point.
 Using \textnormal{\cref{thm:optional_stopping_probabilistic_programs}}, we can now do this.